Higher homotopy categories, higher derivators, and K-theory: Higher weak colimits

 \subsection{Basic definitions and properties}

 It is well known that homotopy categories do not admit small (co)limits in general, even when the underlying $\infty$-category has small (co)limits.
-On the other hand, if the $\infty$-category $\C$ admits, for example, pushouts (resp. coproducts), then the homotopy category $\h_1 \C$ admits weak pushouts (resp. coproducts), which are induced from pushouts (resp. coproducts) in $\C$.
+On the other hand, if the $\infty$-category $\C$ admits pushouts (resp. coproducts), for example, then the homotopy category $\h_1 \C$ admits weak pushouts (resp. coproducts), which are induced from pushouts (resp. coproducts) in $\C$.
 Moreover, if $\C$ admits small colimits, then $\h_1 \C$ admits small weak colimits -- which may or may not be induced from $\C$.
 These observations suggest the following questions: does $\h_n \C$, $n > 1$, have in some sense more or \emph{better} (co)limits than the homotopy category, and how do these compare with (co)limits in $\C$?

-We introduce a notion of higher weak (co)limit in the context of $\infty$-categories which is both a higher categorical version of the classical notion of weak (co)limit and a weak version of the higher categorical notion of (co)limit.
-We will restrict to higher weak colimits as the corresponding definitions and results about higher weak limits are obtained dually.
+In this section we introduce and study a notion of higher weak (co)limit in the context of $\infty$-categories.
+This is both a higher categorical version of the classical notion of weak (co)limit and a weak version of the higher categorical notion of (co)limit.
+We will mainly focus on the properties of higher weak (co)limits in the context of higher homotopy categories.
+We also refer to \cite{more-gaft} for further properties and applications of higher weak (co)limits.

+We will restrict to higher weak colimits since the corresponding definitions and results about higher weak limits are obtained dually.
+First we recall that an $\infty$-groupoid (= Kan complex) $X$ is $k$-\emph{connected}, for some $k \geq -1$, if it is non-empty and $\pi_i(X, x) \cong 0$ for every $x \in X$ and $i \leq k$.
+For example, $X$ is $(-1)$-connected (resp. $0$-connected, $\infty$-connected) if it is non-empty (resp. connected, contractible).